Order of the Bath: Victorian era

 Sir Alexander Milne (1808–1896) was concurrently KCB (civil division) and GCB (military division); he is pictured wearing both sets of insignia.

 In 1847, Queen Victoria issued new statutes eliminating all references to an exclusively military Order.
 As well as removing the word 'Military' from the full name of the Order, this opened up the grades of Knight Commander and Companion to civil appointments, and the Military and Civil Divisions of the Order were established.
 New numerical limits were imposed, and the opportunity also taken to regularise the 1815 expansion of the Order.
 The 1847 statutes also abolished all the medieval ritual, but they did introduce a formal Investiture ceremony, conducted by the Sovereign wearing the Mantle and insignia of the Order, attended by the Officers and as many GCBs as possible, in their Mantles.

 In 1850, a special statute authorised appointments of Knight Commander and Companion, in the Military Division, to Commissariat and Medical officers serving with the Army and Navy, including those serving with the East India Company.

 In 1859, a further edition of the Statutes was issued; the changes related mainly to the costs associated with the Order.
-Prior to this date, it had been the policy that the insignia (which were provided by the Crown) were to be returned on the death of the holder; the exception had been foreigners who had been awarded honorary membership.
+Prior to this date, it had been the policy that the insignia (which were provided by the Crown) were to be returned on the death of the holder; the exception had been foreigners who had been appointed honorary members.
 In addition, foreigners had usually been provided with stars made of silver and diamonds, whereas ordinary members had only embroidered stars.
-The decision was made to award silver stars to all members, and only require the return of the Collar.
+The decision was made to issue silver stars to all members, and require the return of only the Collar.
 The Crown had also been paying the fees due to the officers of the Order for members who had been appointed for the services in the recent war.
 The fees were abolished, and replaced with a salary of approximately the same average value.
 The offices of Genealogist and Messenger were abolished, and those of Registrar and Secretary combined.